Launch QA

 Store reviewers and regulators care about data handling as much as UX.
 Verify TLS on all API calls, certificate pinning if you use it, secure storage for tokens, and no secrets embedded in the client binary.
 Log redaction should prevent PII from appearing in crash reports you share externally.

-Privacy nutrition labels on iOS and Data safety on Android must match actual behavior.
+The Data safety form on Google Play must match actual behavior.
 If you add analytics or ads late in the cycle, update disclosures before launch — mismatches are a common rejection reason.
 Account deletion, data export, and consent flows should work end-to-end where regulations apply.

 Children, health, finance, and gambling categories carry extra policy weight.
-Run a policy self-review against current Google Play and App Store guidelines even if you used a checklist six months ago — rules shift mid-year.
+Run a policy self-review against current Google Play guidelines even if you used a checklist six months ago — rules shift mid-year.

 Store listing, assets, and submission hygiene